outsidedav/swift/authenticate/app_id.md

 1. Open the {{site.data.keyword.appid_short_notm}} dashboard to **Identity Providers > Manage**.
 2. Set the identity providers that you want to use to **On**.
 You can use any combination of identity providers, but if you'd like to bring customized sign-on screens, you need to enable Cloud Directory only.
-3. Update the [default configuration](/docs/services/appid/identity-providers.html) to your own credentials. {{site.data.keyword.appid_short_notm}} provides IBM credentials that you can use to try out the service, but prior to publishing your app, you need to update the configuration.
+3. Update the [default configuration](/docs/services/appid/identity-providers.html) to your own credentials. {{site.data.keyword.appid_short_notm}} provides IBM credentials that you can use to try out the service, but before you publish your app, you need to update the configuration.
 4. Customize the sign-in screen to display the image and colors of your choice.
 5. To call the login widget with your app, add the following command to your code.
     ```swift